 I then went to my junk jewel stash and found a belt buckle.

 I made my monogram on my computer and sized it to fit in the inside circle of the buckle.
-To protect it, I covered it with clear acetate that I cut from the clam-shell packaging and glued it to the back of the buckle.
+To protect it, I covered it with clear acetate that I cut from the clam-shell packaging the Rolodex was in and glued it to the back of the buckle.

 And glued the monogram buckle to my new, colorful, and pretty Rolodex.

 I used a piece of textured wallpaper on the front tab.

 I am in love.
 Crafting with paint chip samples is fun.
 Thank you Brian and Kristen for providing the inspiration.